nholuongut/example-azure-databricks-cicd-using-databricks-cli-and-yaml-pipelines/README.md

 This repo contains example Azure Databricks CICD patterns using Databricks CLI and YAML pipelines.

-I also wrote a blog post [Managing Azure Databricks Workspace IP Access Lists via CICD](| [IP Access Lists via CICD](docs/IPAccessListsviaCICD.md)) to explain some things used in this repo.
+I also wrote a README ([Managing Azure Databricks Workspace IP Access Lists via CICD](docs/IPAccessListsviaCICD.md)) to explain some things used in this repo.

 Azure DevOps Pipeline Lifecycle Overview:
 ![](images/devops-pipeline-lifecycle-stages.png)